The Elite League teams play for four trophies throughout the season:

 The Elite League has a 10-team league structure.

-For 2019/20 each team will likely play others six times in the regular season, three times at home and three times away for a total of 54 games, though this is yet to be confirmed.
+For 2019/20 each team plays each other six times in the regular season, three times at home and three times away for a total of 54 games.

 In addition to the all-important overall league title, teams are seperated into regional conferences, where games against conference opponents count towards a conference trophy.